ghoulmann/cs-curriculum/year_3.rst

 * Analyze, simplify, and use complex data structures in self-produced programs.
 * Prepare a resume/CV with well-suited career objective and cover letter for a specific audience and purpose.
 * identify the elements of dynamic programming
+* Compose a social and political critique of a science fiction artifact.